okfn/handbook/text/courses/gentle-introduction-descriptive-data-analysis.rst

 A quick task
 ____________

-Build a pivot of the different types of snack again, as outlined in Section 1 above.
+Build a pivot table of the different types of snack again, as outlined in Section 1 above.
 This time however, we’ll add in a “Data Field”  that will calculate how many of each type of snack there are:

 #.
 Your pivot table layout should look like the image below:

    .. image:: http://farm9.staticflickr.com/8522/8650783577_b64b706933_b_d.jpg